- General statute is 3 years

 - Fraud, failure to file and other issues can extend the statute

-Tired of having all those old tax records taking up drawer or closet space and collecting dust.
-Want to dump as much as you can?
-People often ask how long records must be kept and the amount of time IRS has to audit a return after it is filed.
+Taxpayers often question how long records must be kept and the amount of time IRS has to audit a return after it is filed.

-In addition to lengthened state statutes clouding the recordkeeping issue, the federal 3-year rule has a number of exceptions:
+In addition to lengthened state statutes clouding the recordkeeping issue, the federal 3-year rule has several exceptions:

 - The assessment period is extended to 6 years instead of 3 years if a taxpayer omits from gross income an amount that is more than 25 percent of the income reported on a tax return.

 - The IRS can assess additional tax with no time limit if a taxpayer: (a) doesn’t file a return; (b) files a false or fraudulent return to evade tax; or (c) deliberately tries to evade tax in any other manner.

 - The IRS gets an unlimited time to assess additional tax when a taxpayer files an unsigned return.

 If no exception applies to you, for federal purposes, you can probably discard most of your tax records that are more than 3 years old; add a year or so to that if you live in a state with a longer statute.